OurShip/RogueLike/README.md

 # RogueLike
-rogue like
-This will be a repository for my libtcodpy Roguelike
+This contains all the files necessary from libtcodpy to run the roguelike.